Leonard George

-From 1980 to 1981 George was a Research Fellow at the Foundation for Research on the Nature of Man in Durham, North Carolina.
+From 1980 to 1981, George was a Research Fellow at the Foundation for Research on the Nature of Man in Durham, North Carolina.
 This was parapsychologist J.B.
 Rhine's Institute for Parapsychology, now renamed the Rhine Research Center.

-Between 2013 and 2017 he was Chair of the Department of Psychology at Capilano University.
-In 2017 he became Chair of the School of Social Sciences at Caplilano University.
+Between 2013 and 2017, he was Chair of the Department of Psychology at Capilano University.
+In 2017 he became Chair of the School of Social Sciences at Capilano University.
 George retired from full-time teaching at Capilano in April 2018.

 George has offered seminars across North America and Europe and in places as diverse as Alexandria, Egypt, and Iceland.
 Many of these were part of the eleven Esoteric Quest programs of the New York Open Center he has served as a presenter or advisor beginning in 2000.

-In July 2017 George delivered an invited presentation at the Institute of Philosophy, the Mongolian Academy of Sciences, in Ulaanbaatar, Mongolia.
+In July 2017, George delivered an invited presentation at the Institute of Philosophy, the Mongolian Academy of Sciences, in Ulaanbaatar, Mongolia.
 He was invited to do so by Chuluunbaatar Gelegpil, Mongolia's Minister of Education and Culture.
 Accompanied by American psychologist and historian of medicine Richard Noll, George also conducted anthropological fieldwork among Mongol shamans and Buddhist lamas in areas outside Ulaanbaatar and in the eastern Gobi near Sainshand in Dornogovi province.
 Seven short videos of Mongol shamans performing a summer solstice ritual (Ulaan Tergel) on 21 June 2017 are available online.